 Goodyear is one of the world’s largest tyre companies.
-It employs about 63,000 people and manufactures its products in 47 facilities in 21 countries around the world.
+It manufactures its products in 57 manufacturing facilities in 23 countries and has marketing operations in almost every country around the world.
+It employs approximately 72,000 full-time and temporary associates worldwide.
 Its two Innovation Centres in Akron, Ohio and Colmar-Berg, Luxembourg strive to develop state-of-the-art products and services that set the technology and performance standard for the industry.
 For more information about Goodyear and its products, go to www.goodyear.com/corporate.

-Goodyear’s policy on global human rights applies to the company’s operations worldwide and is part of its commitment to ethical and socially responsible behavior.
-The policy serves as a guide to how the company conducts business around the world.
-As stated in the Global Human Rights Policy, Goodyear supports the following principles:
+Goodyear’s Global Human Rights Policy applies to the company’s operations and affiliates worldwide, including Goodyear UK, and is part of its commitment to ethical and socially responsible business practices.
+As stated in the Policy, Goodyear is committed to the following principles:

-• Commitment to maintaining an inclusive workplace free of unlawful harassment and discrimination;
+• Maintaining an inclusive workplace free of unlawful harassment and discrimination;

-• Exploitation of children, including child labor, is not permitted;
+• Prohibiting the exploitation of children, including child labour;

-• Associates have the right to join organizations (such as unions) of their choosing or to refrain from joining organizations;
+• Recognizing and respecting the right of associates to join organizations (such as unions) of their choosing, or to refrain from joining organizations;

-• Compliance with all applicable laws and regulations dealing with wages and hours worked; and
+• Complying with all applicable labor laws and regulations, including those related to wages and hours worked; and

 • Providing a safe and secure workplace.

-Goodyear performs an assessment of the materials and countries of origin in its raw material supply chain to determine which materials come from countries or industries that have a higher risk of having been produced by forced labor, child labor or both, in violation of international standards.
+Goodyear performs an assessment of the materials and countries of origin in its raw material supply chain to determine which materials come from countries or industries that have a higher risk of having been produced by forced labour, child labour or both, in violation of international standards.
 Through its Supplier Certification process (below), Goodyear is working to mitigate the risks for these sourced materials.

 Goodyear performs periodic supplier audits on an ongoing basis for validation of material quality and supplier conformance to certain regulatory requirements.
-All suppliers that certify to the Goodyear Supplier Code of Conduct may be subject to human trafficking and slavery audits at any time.
-Goodyear does expect that its suppliers be strictly compliant with local laws.
+All suppliers that certify to the Goodyear Supplier Code of Conduct may be subject to human trafficking and slavery audits.

 TRAINING AND AWARENESS

-Approved by the Board of Directors on 6th August 2021
+Approved by the Goodyear UK Board of Directors on 13th May 2022.